All About Vitamin A

 There’s a very good reason as to why we refer to vitamin A as “Vitamin Eye.”
 Simply put, this vitamin is the superhero of the eye health world.

-Look at me, boasting about this nutrient like it’s my own child.
-Enough surface facts – what about the vitamin actually makes it so powerful?
+So, what is it about this vitamin that makes it so powerful?
 How does it differ from all the other vitamins out there?

 The Powerful Retinoid and Antioxidant

-All About Vitamin AThere are two types of vitamin A. One type, most commonly found in animal products, is a vitamin A retinoid that is soluble in fat.
+There are two types of vitamin A. One type, most commonly found in animal products, is a vitamin A retinoid that is soluble in fat.
 This means that it is stored in the fat of your body and can be tapped into when needed.
-The more commonly known type, beta-carotene, comes from plants, fruits and vegetables.
+The more commonly known type, beta-carotene, comes from plants, fruits, and vegetables.

-The body absorbs both these types of the vitamin to act as antioxidants that fight free radicals.
+The body absorbs both these types of vitamins to act as antioxidants that fight free radicals.
 Free radicals can be detrimental to anyone’s health.
-When free radicals start forming in the body, they create a chain reaction that can cause severe cell damage and sometimes cell deaths.
+When free radicals start forming in the body, they create a chain reaction that can cause severe cell damage and sometimes cell death.

 When vitamin A is present in the body, it creates a stable bond between molecules, which prevents free radicals from forming.
 This makes for a healthier overall immune system, promotes healthy cell development (especially in children) and it keeps your retina safe from irreversible cell damage.
 Clearly, you want to make sure you are getting enough of this vitamin in your daily diet.